nebari-dev/nebari/docs/source/installation/configuration.md

 For example if a node has 8 GB of ram and 2 CPUs you should guarantee/schedule roughly 75% and follow the digital ocean guide linked above.
-E.g. 1.5 CPU guarantee and 5.5 GB guaranteed.
+For example 1.5 CPU guarantee and 5.5 GB guaranteed.

 #### Dask Scheduler